 4 If it seems advisable for me to go also, they will accompany me.

 .
 In fact, most Bible versions actually add a word to the verses that changes the whole context of Paul's request.
-He needed to collect a gift for the saints suffering a famine in Jerusalem, so he wanted them to collect some.
+He needed to collect a gift for the saints suffering a famine in Jerusalem, so he wanted them to collect something that would help them.
 Since they were to do no work on the Sabbath, he asked them to do the labor on Sunday.
 The word "money" does not appear in the Greek

 , but most (if not all) churches use this verse with the added word to collect money every Sunday to pay for the church and its services.
 Since it was to solve the famine problem for the saints in Jerusalem, money would do them no good if there was no food to buy.
 Christian tithing did not begin until the time of Cyprian of Carthage in the third century A.D., and was used to pay the salary of the clergy.